Back to all articles

 ABC analysis groups SKUs into three tiers by value impact - a few items drive most of the value.

-Do not treat these percentages as strict rules.
-They are starting ranges.
-Your catalog shape, seasonality, and margin profile can shift the split.
+These percentages are starting ranges, not strict rules.
+Your catalog shape, seasonality, and margin profile can shift the split in either direction.

 Use a spreadsheet and follow this workflow.
 You only need SKU, annual demand, and unit cost to start.